While wrestling may not be as prevalent in gaming as it was in previous generations, the best wrestling games prove there’s still room for innovation.

 Our final recommendation for wrestling fans is the indie classic Gang Beasts, in which colorfully clumsy contestants partake in a series of physics-driven showdowns.

-One level is set in an actual wrestling ring, with other options including a Ferris wheel, construction scaffolding, subway station, and more.
+One level is set in an actual wrestling ring, with other options including a Ferris wheel, construction scaffolding, a subway station, and more.